wj-qiao/supplementary-file-for-low-carbon-scheduling/README.md

 # supplementary-file-for-low-carbon-scheduling

-Supplementary files for the paper entitled "Low-Carbon Scheduling of Coupled Traffic-Power Networks with a Uniform Carbon Pricing Scheme".
+Supplementary files for the paper entitled "Enhancing Emission Reduction of Coupled Power-Traffic Networks Based on Energy-Carbon Integrated Prices".

+**Due to the page limitation, the topology, data are provided here.
+Besides, another test system is provided for testing as well, which may be supplemented in the paper later if necessary.**

 The following files are included: